mindsers/yabf/docs/api/abstract-application.md

 It provide some of the common behavior that all application have.
 Ensure that any type of application can use dependency injection.

-> Due to TypeScript limitation, we can't add `createInstance` static method as an abstract in `AbstractApplication`.
-However, children of `AbstractApplication` should implement their own `static createInstance(): ChildApplication` to ensure consistency and compatibility.
-So, `AbstractApplication` manually check if a child implements this method and throw a warning at runtime if not.
-For more informations, read [Application's children should implements createInstance method](../application-should-have-createinstance-method.md)

 ## Constructor

 Initialize `AbstractApplication` instance.